aljedaxi/zettel/pages/ethics_masterpost.md

 ---

 ## i don't understand the core impulses behind conservativism.
-but it manifests as an obsession with hegemony an sich.
+but it manifests as an